 Congress and bankers noted the sharply disagreeable taxpayer reaction.
 So they recycled an old idea from the Great Depression's playbook – next time, just steal bank depositors' life savings.

-Those laws altogether say your money in your bank account in your name is not your money.
+Those laws altogether say the money in your bank account in your name is not your money.
 Those laws say the bank owns your deposited money, not you.